GabrelleaNorman/Project-One/README.md

 Who are the most successful players and teams?
 Best Players with at Least 12 Players of the Week accomplishment Number of Player of the Week By Team

 What level of experience determined the NBA player of the week?
 What is the average age of NBA players who won player of the week per season?
 (Average Age Per Season) Does having less experience in the league increase the chances of receiving NBA player of the week?
 (Players Seasons in League)

 What was the average height of the player who won Player of the Week?
-What experience did the best players have before they got to the NBA?

 Top 10 draft classes by Year
 Player of the Week Drafted in 2003
 Player of the Week Drafted in 2011